hsfzxjy/Harfbuzz-WASM-Fantasy/README.md

 python3 -m pip install fontmake
 ```

-## Building & Hacking
+### Building & Starting

-To build this project you simply need to run `make`.
-Afterwards, execute `scripts/hack` to start a hijacked gedit.
+To build this project you simply need to run `make && make harfbuzz`.
+Afterwards, execute `bin/run-local` to start a hijacked gedit.

 ---